My finances, my projects, my life

 However, it is not a market for the inexperienced or hard up.
 Owning a classic is not like owning a normal car: the local garage cannot step in every time it needs to be repaired, and the costs associated with running and maintenance may be substantial.

 Even for owners that claim expertise in carrying out their own repairs, classic cars often require specialist engineering skills.
-And they are highly unlikely to match the fuel economy of modern cars; they are ‘show’ vehicles, intended for public display but not necessarily well suited for the morning commute.
+And they are highly unlikely to match the fuel economy of modern cars; they are ‘show’ vehicles, intended for public display but not necessarily well suited for the daily commute.

 Classic car funds